CumulusNetworks/docs/content/cumulus-linux-44/System-Configuration/Authentication-Authorization-and-Accounting/LDAP-Authentication-and-Authorization.md

 ## Active Directory Configuration

 Active Directory (AD) is a fully featured LDAP-based NIS server create by Microsoft.
 It offers unique features that classic OpenLDAP servers do not have.
 AD can be more complicated to configure on the client and each version works a little differently with Linux-based LDAP clients.
-Some more advanced configuration examples, from testing LDAP clients on Cumulus Linux with Active Directory (AD/LDAP), are available in our [knowledge base]({{<ref "/knowledge-base/Security/Authentication/LDAP-on-Cumulus-Linux-Using-Server-2008-Active-Directory" >}}).
+Some more advanced configuration examples, from testing LDAP clients on Cumulus Linux with Active Directory (AD/LDAP), are available in the [knowledge base]({{<ref "/knowledge-base/Security/Authentication/LDAP-on-Cumulus-Linux-Using-Server-2008-Active-Directory" >}}).

 ## LDAP Verification Tools